Vasopressin receptor antagonist: Demeclocycline and lithium

 Demeclocycline, a tetracycline antibiotic, is sometimes used to block the action of vasopressin in the kidney in hyponatremia due to inappropriately high secretion of vasopressin (SIADH), when fluid restriction has failed.
 Demeclocycline is not a direct antagonist of the vasopressin receptors however, but rather inhibits activation of the intracellular second messenger cascade of this receptor in the kidney by an unknown mechanism.

 Lithium, as lithium carbonate, possesses similar properties to those of demeclocycline on the action of vasopressin in the kidney, and was used clinically before demeclocycline, which largely superseded it for this indication.

 Medical use

 Hyponatremia

 V2R antagonists have become a mainstay of treatment for euvolemic (i.e., SIADH, postoperative hyponatremia) and hypervolemic hyponatremia (i.e., CHF and cirrhosis).
 V2RAs predictably cause aquaresis leading to increased [Na+] in majority of patients with hyponatremia due to SIADH, CHF, and cirrhosis.
 The optimum use of VRAs has not yet been determined, but some predictions can be made with reasonable certainty.
 For hyponatremia in hospitalized patients, who are unable to take medication orally or for those in whom a more rapid correction of hyponatremia is desired, conivaptan (V1/V2R antagonist) will likely be the preferred agent.
-Selective V2R antagonists such as tolvaptan, lixivaptan etc. will likely be useful in patients for whom oral therapy is suitable and for more chronic forms of hyponatremia.
+Selective V2R antagonists such as tolvaptan or lixivaptan will likely be useful in patients for whom oral therapy is suitable and for more chronic forms of hyponatremia.